Legwarmer1481/Crunchyroll-Video-Management-Tools/README.md

 # Crunchyroll Video Management Tools

+**Notice: the program Crunchy-cli, that is used for the script, is now discontinued so the script is not of use anymore.**

 This is a CLI script to help organize your anime series to be ready for Kodi Playback.
 It can download the series using `Crunchyroll` Downloader that downloads your series that automatically organize the directories by Seasons and name the file compatible with Kodi naming conventions.

 ---